emreeozutemizz/emreeozutemizz/README.md

 ### Hi there 👋, I'm Emre
 #### Design and Development
 I'm Emre from Turkey.
 I do content on Design and Development.
-I'm learning React

 - 🌱 I’m currently learning React